 This staff report provides the Gambier Island Local Trust Committee (LTC) with an update on the Keats Shoreline Protection Project.
-Staff are recommending the LTC adopt the proposed amendments to Proposed Bylaw No. 154, in response to community feedback as well as to amend grammatical and formatting changes noted by staff, but understand that there may be more amendments requested by the LTC.
+Staff are recommending the LTC schedule a Special Meeting to further discuss the issues and additional amendments related to Proposed Bylaw No. 154.
+A Special Meeting will give the LTC time to deliberate and give direction to staff on additional amendments related to shared dock sizes, shoreline modification exemptions and other possible issues, to be determined.
+The Special Meeting will give the LTC an update on discussions to date between Trustee and staff and will identify the key issues requiring direction from the whole LTC.
+Staff have proposed some amendments, in response to community feedback as well as to amend grammatical and formatting changes noted by staff, but understand that there may be more amendments requested by the LTC.

 The Gambier Island LTC passed a resolution at the August 29, 2023 LTC regular business meeting that requested staff amend Proposed Bylaw No. 154.
 Staff has worked with a Trustee to amend the proposed bylaws according to the community feedback received.
-No changes are being proposed to Bylaw No. 153 as a result of this work; however, it is attached for information to this report (Attachment 1).
+No changes are being proposed to Bylaw No. 153; however, it is attached for information to this report (Attachment 1).